RedHatQE/polarize/README.md

+# Why polarize?

+polarize has 3 goals:

+- Make the source code where testcase definitions and requirements live
+- A gherkin style feature file parser suitable for Product Owners
+- create a TestNG reporter suitable for use by the XUnit Reporter

-Requirements and TestCases in Polarion by hand is just too time consuming.
+Requirements and TestCases in Polarion by hand is very time consuming.
 Being able to auto-generate a Polarion TestCase or Requirement given metadata that already exists in the source code is more ideal.
 Furthermore, it is better to have a single source of truth (the source code) and have this reflected in Polarion, rather than try to maintain and keep synchronized two sets of data (annotations in the source code, and TestCase/Requirements in Polarion).

 ## Why not just write requirements and testcases directly in polarion?

-- Need an extra license for Product Manager to enter in information
+- Need an extra license for Product Manager to enter in information and developer to review
-- Need extra licenses for Developers to review in Polarion
 - Bypasses the test project as the canonical source of truth
 - Couples requirement/testcase definition to a specific implementation (Polarion)
 - Polarion does not allow upstream communities to review or submit requirements/workitems